 The RAB represents the value of the Council's assets on which we consider it should earn a return on capital and an allowance for regulatory depreciation (a return of capital).
-We assess the RAB at each price review to:
+We set the RAB for each year of the period by:

-- 1. adjust capital expenditure in the current determination period to reflect the Council's actual prudent and efficient^a expenditure, when rolling forward the RAB to the start of the new determination period, and - 2. add our prudent and efficient capital expenditure allowances for the forthcoming determination period, when rolling forward the RAB to determine RAB values for each year of the new determination period.
+- Adjusting capital expenditure in the current determination period to reflect the Council's prudent and efficient^a expenditure, when rolling forward the RAB to the start of the new determination period, and - 2.
+Adding our prudent and efficient capital expenditure allowances for each year of the new determination period.